AdaCore/spark2014/docs/lrm/source/packages.rst

 .. code-block:: ada

     package Q
-    with
-       Abstract_State => State,  -- Declaration of abstract state name State Initializes    => State   -- Indicates that State will be initialized is                           -- during the elaboration of Q.
+       with Abstract_State => State,  -- Declaration of abstract state name State Initializes    => State   -- Indicates that State will be initialized -- during the elaboration of Q.
+    is
        ...
     end Q;

     package Y
-    with
-       Abstract_State => (A, B, (C with External, Input_Only)),
+       with Abstract_State => (A, B, (C with External, Input_Only)),
+            -- Three abstract state names are declared A, B & C.
             Initializes    => A
-    is                          -- Three abstract state names are declared A, B & C.
             -- A is initialized during the elaboration of Y.
-       ...                      -- C is specified as external input only state -- and cannot appear in an initializes aspect.
+            -- C is specified as external input only state -- B is not initialized.
-                                -- B is not initialized.
+    is
+       ...
     end Y;

     package Z
-    with
-       Abstract_State => A,
+       with Abstract_State => A,
             Initializes    => null
-    is                          -- Package Z has an abstract state name A declared but the -- elaboration of Z and its private descendants do not -- perform any initialization during elaboration.
+            -- Package Z has an abstract state name A declared but the -- elaboration of Z and its private descendants do not -- perform any initialization during elaboration.
+    is
        ...
     end Z;